ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 <br>
 # Software:
 New from version 5.71:<br>
-improvement Modul news.ini and myfunctions.ino <br>
+improvement Modul news.ino and myfunctions.ino <br>
 New from version 5.60:<br>
 minor improvements<br>
 New from version 5.56:<br>